This is a "layman's" version of the firearm laws of Georgia. The

 - On the premises of a nuclear power facility (punishment for carry is a misdemeanor, carry with intent to do bodily harm is a felony)

-Weapons on school property and functions: It is
+Weapons on school property, transportation and functions: (Please read the special note below about this definition) It is

 unlawful for a person to carry ANY type of weapon onto any